Dominican Restoration War: Aftermath

 Although many Dominican cities were destroyed and agriculture (apart from tobacco) across the country halted during the war years, the War of Restoration brought a new level of national pride to the Dominican Republic.
 The Dominican victory also showed nationalists in Cuba and Puerto Rico that Spain could be defeated.
 On the other hand, in local politics, leadership during the war was concentrated in the hands of a few regional caudillos, or strongmen, who could command the loyalty of the regions and were more intent on bettering themselves and their followers than the nation as a whole.
 That system of political power persisted until the late 20th century.

-Gregorio Luperon monument in Puerto Plata.
+Gregorio Luperón monument in Puerto Plata.

 Dominican politics remained unstable for the next several years.
 Pimentel was president for only five months before he was replaced by José María Cabral.
 Cabral in turn was ousted by Buenaventura Báez in December 1865, but retook the presidency in May 1866.
 His negotiations with the United States about the possible sale of land around Samaná Bay proved to be so unpopular that Báez was able to regain the presidency once more in 1868.

 In intra-island relations, the war marked a new level of co-operation between Haiti and the Dominican Republic.
 Until then, Haiti had considered the island of Hispaniola to be "indivisible" and had attempted to conquer the eastern half several times.
 The war forced Haiti to realize that goal was essentially unattainable, and it was instead replaced by years of border disputes between the two countries.

 August 16 is commemorated a national holiday in the Dominican Republic, as well as the day the Dominican president is sworn into office every four years.